 - If you're a single-digit kyu player, you may try taking all four corners and then destroying Leela's center moyo.
 Just take care that the moyo border doesn't become water-proof.
 This works well for me.

 Leela is playing 19x19 games on DragonGoServer.
-It runs with a thinking time of 1 minute.
-Last Update: March 2017.
+It runs with a thinking time of 1 minute without GPU support.
+It's strength there is 5 dan.
+Last Update: July 2020.

 moved to Playing Monte Carlo Programs